SMVDGroup/SCORCH/README.md

 ---

 MLScore is a scoring function based on a consensus of machine learning models.
-The contributing models were trained on multiple docked ligand poses labelled by RMSD, meaning only well docked strong binders are rewarded, and poorly docked strong binders and all weak binders are punished.
+Scoring functions are used to evaluate poses of molecules obtained from molecular docking.
+MLScore scores range from 0 to 1, with higher values indicating a higher probability of the molecule binding tightly to the receptor.

+MLScore uses `.pdbqt` files as input for the scoring, which is the format used by [Autodock](), [Vina](), and [GWOVina]() docking software, among others.
+Additionally, this release contains an integrated pipeline to dock and score molecules in SMILES format using GWOVina.

+MLScore uses a variety of descriptors to characterize a docked pose, including [Binana]() and [ECIFs]().
+The contributing models were trained on multiple docked poses for each ligand, labelled based on their RMSD to crystal structures.
+MLScore has used over XXX poses in its training.
+As a result, MLScore avoids biases and provides improved accuracy to identify true binder molecules in virtual screening.
+Read more in our [publication]().

 ![](pose_labels.gif)